$110,810.55 paid in financial assistance for Rent, Gas and Water utilities.

-600 families received food through the Christmas Basket Program.
+800 families received food through our annual Christmas Basket Program.

 $8,000 in scholarships awarded to 4 area high school girls.

-31,263 volunteer hours were contributed by Ladies of Charity during the Consignment Sale, Stuff Galore, Christmas Basket Program and The Welfare Office.
+37,407 volunteer hours were contributed by Ladies of Charity during the Consignment Sale, Stuff Galore, Christmas Basket Program and Emergency Assistance Office.

 WHERE DOES THE MONEY GO??

-We also provide financial relief to people in Davidson County who have fallen behind on a utility bill.
+We also provide financial relief to people in Davidson County who have fallen behind on rent or a utility bill.
 When the temperatures are at their most extreme and heating and cooling bills go up, many people cannot afford it.
-Seniors and people with disabilities have very limited resources, so we provide assistance during those times.
+Seniors and people with disabilities have very limited resources, so we are here to provide assistance during those times.